-If you have been wondering if are tiny houses legal in Virginia then in this post we will explore the laws and restrictions you need to know about before you build you tiny home.
+If you have been wondering if are tiny houses legal in Virginia then this updated 2023 guide will explore the laws and restrictions you need to know about before you build your tiny home.

 With the tiny home movement sweeping through different states and counties, there is a need to address the legality of these modern homes that are dramatically causing a shift in the real estate niche.